 The Business Council of New York State is a member-based organization representing small and large New York firms.
 Freely available information includes upcoming events, business news, and governmental affairs.
 Members may take advantage of a number of discounts, insurances, or other programs offered by the council.

-The Port Authority of New York and New Jersey is in charge of all aspects of the region's trade and transportation.
+The Port Authority of New York and New Jersey oversees all aspects of the region's trade and transportation.
 From this site, an entrepreneur interested in interaction with the Port Authority of New York and New Jersey can learn about the seaport, international offices, procurement opportunities, the inspector general, and advertising opportunities.